JustinSGray/POEMs/POEM_032.md

 - There will be separate sections for design variables, objectives, constraints.
 - The constraint section will add a column idenifying the type (upper/lower/equal).
-- If a constraint is specified with both lower and upper, then separate rows will output for each argument.

 If the variable is an array, user can click something to cause it to expand.